microsoft/vscode/extensions/markdown/README.md

     ]
 ```

+The `styles` field can contain a filename or a URL.
+If the field is a file, file must be placed in the `/media` folder of
+the vscode markdown extension.
 And that's all there is to it.
 Enjoy!